Strategy Brain Differentiation Strategy Framework

 Communication Rule

-Differentiation must be clearly communicated through:
+Differentiation must be communicated through:

 • messaging